NextSDS Logo

 If swallowed, seek medical advice immediately and show this container or label.
 Keep person warm and at rest.
 Do not induce vomiting unless directed to do so by medical personnel.
 Lower the head so that vomit will not re-enter the mouth and throat.

-Seek immediate medical attention/advice.
-If unconscious, place in recovery position and get medical attention immediately.
-If swallowed, seek medical advice immediately and show this container or label.
+Seek immediate medical attention/advice for eye contact.
+If breathing is irregular, drowsiness, loss of consciousness or cramps: Call 112 and give immediate treatment (first aid).
+If unconscious (inhalation), get medical attention immediately.
+If swallowed, seek medical advice immediately.
 Contact poison treatment specialist immediately if large quantities have been ingested or inhaled.

 Medical Treatment